-The consolidated tax certificate (CTC) is a summary of the returns you've received on your investment portfolio.
-It shows any tax that has been deducted at source from the dividends you’ve received.
+The consolidated tax certificate (CTC) is a summary of the returns you've received on your investment portfolio and shows any tax that has been deducted at source from the dividends you’ve received.

 You can use the information in the CTC to help you complete your Self Assessment tax return.

-CTCs are usually issued shortly after the end of each tax year, unless you have asked to receive your CTC at a different time in the year.
-They are issued for Investment Accounts, but not for Investment ISAs and SIPPs (which are provided to the pension administrator), because any returns you receive within a tax wrapper are tax-free.
+CTCs are usually issued at the end of each tax year, unless you have asked to receive your CTC at a different time in the year.
+They are issued for Investment Accounts and SIPPs, but not for Investment ISAs because any returns you receive within an ISA are tax-free.

 You can access your CTC through My Barclays documents after logging in.
 You'll be able to print a copy of your certificate, as well as your statements and valuations.